 Ellie’s Bakery is popular for both its grab-and-go breakfast options and for its cozy, welcoming space where Parisian-style food is served.
 Must-try breakfast options are the now-famous Signature Breakfast Sandwich featuring a Baffoni Farm egg, Cabot cheddar cheese, tomato jam on an Ellie’s English muffin, or the Peach Tartine with whipped Narragansett ricotta, local peach, Del Duca Prosciutto, black pepper, honey, and mint.
 Guests should not leave Ellie’s and its buttery/baked goods-aromas without an order of macarons to-go.

 Reminiscent of a speakeasy with its dark and discreet look-and-feel, The Eddy is known for its warm and friendly service, its inventive, well-made cocktails, abridged but interesting beer and wine list and its tasty food bites.
 A must-order drink is the “Siesta” – chinaco blanco tequila, campari, lime and grapefruit.

 During warm months, the ultra-popular Rooftop at Providence G offers gorgeous skyline views, fun cocktails, and a creative menu of small plate food options.
-My favorite drink was the “Roosevelt” – rosé, Tito’s Vodka, simple syrup, fresh lemon, mint, and strawberry.
-While there is a party/club scene later at night, the rooftop is ideal to watch a sunset in a fun-yet-tranquil atmosphere earlier in the evening.
+My favorite drink was the “Roosevelt” – rosé, Tito’s Vodka, simple syrup, fresh lemon, mint and strawberry.
+While there is a party/club scene later at night, the space is ideal to watch a sunset in a fun-yet-tranquil atmosphere earlier in the evening.